Measurement-induced phase transition in periodically driven free-fermionic systems: Abstract

 \section{Abstract}

-It is well known that continuous monitoring of a free-fermionic system leads to a steady state entanglement transition from a logarithmically entangled critical to the area law phase.
-While unitary evolution tends to grow the entanglement, continuous monitoring opposes this growth and results in the pinning of the wavefunction trajectories to the eigenstate of the measurement operators.
-In this work, we study the fate of this measurement-induced phase transition in a periodically driven free-fermionic quantum system, where the hopping amplitude is varied periodically in time.
-We show, in the high-frequency limit, that a renormalization group analysis of the non-Hermitian quantum sine-Gordon model [as proposed in \href{ https://doi.org/10.1103/PhysRevX.11.041004}{Phys.
-Rev. X 11, 041004 (2021)}] reveals a gapless critical phase with logarithmic entanglement entropy growth and a gapped area-law phase, separated by a Berezinskii-Kosterlitz-Thouless (BKT) transition, which is in excellent agreement with our numerical results.
-Further, the numerical evidence suggests that such BKT transition also prevails in the low-frequency regime, and decreasing frequency tends to favor the critical phase.
-Strikingly, we also find that if the hopping amplitude is varied completely symmetrically around zero in the form of square-pulse and sinusoidal drive, the BKT transition is absent in the thermodynamic limit, and the system always favors the area-law phase, independent of the frequency regime.
+It is well known that unitary evolution tends to increase entanglement, whereas continuous monitoring counteracts this growth by pinning the wavefunction trajectories to the eigenstates of the measurement operators.
+In this work, we investigate the fate of the measurement-induced phase transition in a periodically driven free-fermionic quantum system, where the hopping amplitude is modulated periodically in time using a square pulse.
+In the high-frequency limit, a renormalization group analysis of the non-Hermitian quantum sine-Gordon model [as proposed in \href{https://doi.org/10.1103/PhysRevX.11.041004}{Phys.
+Rev. X 11, 041004 (2021)}] reveals that if the hopping amplitude is varied symmetrically around zero, the system always favors the area-law phase, where the steady-state entanglement entropy is independent of subsystem size.
+In contrast, asymmetry in the drive amplitudes tends to promote entanglement growth.
+Furthermore, numerical evidence for the system sizes accessible to us suggests that decreasing the drive frequency typically favors entanglement growth.
+For such driven systems, at least for reasonably small frequency regimes, as a function of measurement strength, we observe a potential signature of a Berezinskii-Kosterlitz-Thouless (BKT) phase transition between a gapless critical phase, characterized by logarithmic growth of entanglement entropy with subsystem size, and a gapped area-law phase.
+However, it is almost impossible to rule out the possibility that the transition observed here is not an actual thermodynamic transition, but a finite-size crossover between logarithmic to area law entanglement phase.
+Even in that scenario, the critical length scale beyond which the area law phase prevails increases with the increasing time period of driving.
+On the other hand, for a symmetric drive, the system consistently exhibits an area-law phase, regardless of the driving frequency.